sisl/VisionBasedAircraftDAA/src/model/README.md

 * [eval.py](./eval.py): Code for evaluating an aircraft detection model using precision and recall.
 Outputs the `results.txt` file with a summary of results.
 See instructions below on how to run evaluation.
 * [results.txt](./results.txt): Results from model evaluation across different environmental factors, outputted by `eval.py`.
 (This is the default filename, but others can be specified).
 * [requirements.txt](./requirements.txt): Specifies package requirements for training and evaluating a model.
 Run `pip3 install -r requirements.txt` from this directory to install them.
-* [runs](./runs): Git-ignored directory where prediction files are saved via the YOLO API.
+* [runs](./runs): Git-ignored directory where prediction data is saved via the YOLO API.
 These files can be generating using the `-s` flag with the evaluation script.
-* [basic_predict.py](./basic_predict.py): Code for running model prediction tests.
+* [basic_predict.py](./basic_predict.py): Starter code for running model prediction tests (e.g. predictions on a specific folder of images).
 Image and model location can be specified and results are saved to [runs](./runs).

 ## Instructions
 ### Training a YOLO Model